-There's no doubt that claiming for medical negligence can have a knock-on effect on your mental well-being.
+There's no doubt that claiming for medical negligence or suing the NHS can have a knock-on effect on your mental well-being.
 We will try to lessen the stress of the situation for you by explaining the legal elements and supporting you through the entire process.

 However, many clients find reliving the pain and suffering they have encountered undoubtedly affects them.
 While it is crucial to get the right level of compensation for your claim, that's our job; it's also paramount that you look after your mental health during this stressful and emotional period.